 L&C are not part of Compare the Market Limited.
 Comparethemarket receive a % of the commission that our partner London & Country earns.
 All applications are subject to lending and eligibility criteria.

 L&C will not charge you a broker fee should you decide to proceed with a mortgage.

 What mortgage can I afford?

-Basic mortgage calculator: a quick and easy way to help you work out how much you could borrow.
-Remember, the actual amount you could borrow will depend on a number of factors, including the deposit you have, any outstanding credit commitments and your monthly outgoings.Mortgage calculator
+A quick and easy way to help you work out how much you could borrow.
+But remember, the actual amount you can borrow will depend on several factors, like the deposit you have, any outstanding debt and your monthly outgoings.Mortgage calculator

 |When considering mortgage affordability, it’s important to know that your home or property may be repossessed if you do not keep up with your mortgage repayments.
 Therefore, you need to ensure that you’re comfortable with the monthly repayments for your agreed term.|

 What our expert says...

 “The sharp incline in mortgage rates we’ve seen over the last twelve months is not something many households could have predicted.
 Many have seen their repayments skyrocket, with an overwhelming majority having to reduce their everyday spending to keep up with these repayments.
 With potentially more base rate rises to come, those who are still able to overpay on their mortgage may not feel as confident doing so later this year, and many borrowers may be considering alternative mortgage deals.”